taiki-e/github-actions/update-dependabot-pr/README.md

     steps:
       - uses: taiki-e/github-actions/update-dependabot-pr@main
         env:
-          # GITHUB_TOKEN is unavailable for PR from the fork, but Dependabot does not send PR from the fork, so this is fine.
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

+- Workflows should be `on.pull_request`, not `on.pull_request_target` because
+  this action gets the PR number from `GITHUB_REF`.
+- `GITHUB_TOKEN` is unavailable for PR from forks, but Dependabot does not send
+  PR from forks, so this is fine.

 [Dependabot]: https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/keeping-your-dependencies-updated-automatically